-In compliance with the provisions of Regulation 17(5) of the Listing Regulations yourCompany has in place a Code of Conduct for Directors and Senior ManagementPersonnel' provides guiding principles of conduct to promote ethical conduct ofbusiness confirms to equitable treatment of all stakeholders and to avoid practices likebribery corruption and anti competitive practices.
+The Company has adopted a Code of Conduct for members of its Board andfor Senior Management Personnel in terms of Regulation 17(5) of the Listing Regulations.The Company through its Code of Conduct for Directors and Senior ManagementPersonnel' provides guiding principles of conduct to promote ethical conduct ofbusiness confirms to equitable treatment of all stakeholders and to avoid practices likebribery corruption and anti competitive practices.
 This Code reflects theCompany's underlying ethical values and commitment to lay standards of integritytransparency fairness accountability and pursuit for excellence.
-The Code intends toenhance integrity ethics & transparency in governance of the Company and therebyreinforce the trust and confidence reposed in the Management of theCompany by the shareholders and other stakeholder.
-The Code has been displayed on theCompany's website www.centuryply.com and details thereof has also been included in the Corporate GovernanceReport forming part of the Annual Report.
-The Board of Directors andSenior Management of the Company have affirmed compliance with the Code.
+The Code intends toenhance integrity ethics & transparency in governance of the Company and therebyreinforce the trust and confidence reposed in the Management of the Company by all itsstakeholders.
+The Code has been displayed on the Company's website atwww.centuryply.com and details thereof have also been included in the Corporate GovernanceReport forming part of the Annual Report.

 CODE OF CONDUCT TO REGULATE MONITOR AND REPORT TRADING BY DESIGNATEDPERSONS AND CODE OF PRACTICES AND PROCEDURES FOR FAIR DISCLOSURE OF UNPUBLISHED PRICESENSITIVE INFORMATION

-As per the provisions of SEBI (Prohibition of Insider Trading)Regulations 2015 asamended your Company has adopted a Code of Conduct toregulate monitor and report trading by Designated Persons'.
-This Code is applicable to all the Promoters Directors and such other persons defined as designatedpersons and to their immediate relatives aswell.
-The key object of the Code is to promotetransparency and fairness in dealings of inthe securities of the Company and in furtherance thereof the code lays down guidelineswhich advise on procedures to be followed and disclosures to be made whiledealing in shares of the Company and cautions on the consequences of non-compliances.
-TheCode prohibits and deters the Directors of the Company and other specifiedemployees and their relatives from dealing in the securities of the Company on the basisof any unpublished price sensitive information available to them by virtue of theirposition in the Company.
-The Code is available on the website of the Company www.centuryply.com.
-The Company Secretary of the Company acts as the Compliance Officerfor the purpose of the aforesaidCode to inter-alia monitor the adherence of PIT Regulations.
-Your Company has adopted aCode of Practices and Procedures for Fair Disclosure of Unpublished Price SensitiveInformation.
-This Code lays down principles and practices to be followed by the Companywith respect to adequate and timely disclosure of unpublished price sensitive information.The Designated Persons of the Company have provided annual disclosure of theirshareholding & other information in the format prescribed in the Code.
+As per the provisions of SEBI (Prohibition of Insider Trading)Regulations 2015 as amended your Company has adopted a Code of Conduct toregulate monitor and report trading by Designated Persons'.
+This Code was amended inline with SEBI notification dated 17th July 2020.
+The key changes therein includedamendment in the clause relating to non-applicability of trading window restrictioncontents of digital database and payment of amount collected by the Company under thisCode to SEBI for credit to the Investor Protection and Education Fund.
+This Code isapplicable to all the Promoters Directors and such other persons defined as designatedpersons and to their immediate relatives as well.
+The key object of the Code is to promotetransparency and fairness in dealings in the securities of the Company.
+The Code lays downguidelines which advise on procedures to be followed and disclosures to be made whiledealing in shares of the Company and cautions on the consequences of non-compliances.
+TheCode prohibits and deters the Promoters Directors of the Company and other specifiedemployees and their relatives from dealing in the securities of the Company on the basisof any unpublished price sensitive information available to them by virtue of theirposition in the Company.
+The Code is available on the website of the Company atwww.centuryply.com.
+The Company Secretary of the Company acts as the Compliance Officerfor the purpose of the aforesaid Code to inter-alia monitor adherence to the PITRegulations.

 CORPORATE SOCIAL RESPONSIBILITY

-At Centuryply we are committed to enhance value for its stakeholders together witheconomic and social well-being of the society and minimising the direct andindirect adverse impact of its operations on the environment.
+At Centuryply we are committed to enhance value for our stakeholderstogether with economic and social well-being of the society and minimising the direct andindirect adverse impact of its operations on the environment.
 Your Company as aresponsible corporate citizen recognizes that ethical conduct in all its functions andprocesses is the cornerstone of a responsible business.
 Your Company through its varioussustainability initiatives focusses on creation of a future ready organisation which canpre-empt imminent challenges and address the needs of all stakeholders.
 The BusinessResponsibility Policy adopted by your Company focuses on developing and integrating adetailed sustainability vision into its long-term strategic plan in a way that createslasting value for its stakeholders whilst also building public trust.
 This is premised onstriking a proper balance between economic social and environmental performance indealings with various stakeholders thereby ensuring sustainable development for theCompany.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY REGULATORS / COURTS /TRIBUNALS

-During the year under review there were no significant and materialorders passed by the Regulators or Courts or Tribunals impacting the going concern statusand future operations of your Company. .
+During the year under review there were no significant and materialorders passed by the Regulators or Courts or Tribunals impacting the going concern statusand future operations of your Company.

 COMPLIANCE WITH SECRETARIAL STANDARDS AND INDIAN ACCOUNTING STANDARDS

-The Board of Directors affirms that during the Financial Year 2019-20 the Company hascomplied with the applicable Secretarial Standards issued by the Instituteof Company Secretaries of India and approved by the Central Government under Section118(10) of the Companies Act 2013.
-In the preparation of the Financial Statements theCompany has also applied the Indian Accounting Standards (Ind AS) specified under Section133 of the Companies Act 2013 read with Companies (Indian Accounting Standards) Rules 2015.
+The Board of Directors afirms that during the Financial Year 2020-21the Company has complied with the applicable Secretarial Standards issued by the Instituteof Company Secretaries of India and approved by the Central Government under Section118(10) of the Companies Act 2013.
+In the preparation of the Financial Statements theCompany has also applied the Indian Accounting Standards (Ind AS) specified under Section133 of the Companies Act 2013 read with Companies (Indian Accounting Standards) Rules2015.

-During the year under review ICRA Limited has reaffirmed [ICRA] A1+(pronounced ICRA Aone plus) rating for the Company in respect of short term creditfacilities.
+During the year under review ICRA Limited has reafirmed [ICRA] A1+(pronounced ICRA A one plus) rating for the Company in respect of short term creditfacilities.
 The rating of A1+ indicates very strong degree of safety regarding timelypayment of financial obligations and carries the lowest credit risk.

-The long term credit rating of the Company was affirmed/ assigned as "AA-"(pronounced ICRA double A minus).
+The long term credit rating of the Company was reafirmed as [ICRA] AA-(pronounced ICRA double A minus).
 The rating of AA indicates high degree of safetyregarding timely servicing of financial obligations and very low credit risk.
-The outlookon the long-term rating has been revised from Stable to Positive.A Positive' outlook indicates an expected upgrade in the credit ratings in the medium term on accountof expected positive impact on the credit risk profile of the entity in themedium term.
+The outlookon the long-term rating has been revised from Positive' to Stable'.A Stable' outlook indicates expected stability (or retention) of the creditratings in the medium term on account of stable credit risk profile of the entity in themedium term.

 ICRA has also reafirmed [ICRA] A1+ (pronounced ICRA A one plus) ratingfor Commercial Paper (CP) programme of the Company.

 GREEN INITIATIVES IN CORPORATE GOVERNANCE

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO

 INVESTOR EDUCATION AND PROTECTION FUND

 Members are requested to note that dividends for the Financial Year2013-14 onwards if remaining unclaimed for 7 years will be transferred by the Company toIEPF on respective due dates.
 Shareholders who have not claimed the dividend for thisperiod are requested to lodge their claim with the Company.
-The Company regularly sendsreminder letters through electronic and/or physical means to all those shareholders whosedividend are lying unclaimed for any year/(s) during the last seven years requesting them to claimtheir dividend amounts.
+The Company regularly sendsreminder letters through electronic and/or physical means to all those shareholders whosedividend are lying unclaimed for any year/(s) during the last seven years requesting themto claim the same.

 Pursuant to Section 124(6) of the Companies Act 2013 read withInvestor Education and Protection Fund Authority (Accounting Audit Transfer and Refund)Rules 2016 (IEPF Rules') all shares on which dividend has not been paid orclaimed for seven or more consecutive years are required to be transferred to IEPF.Accordingly as on date your Company has transferred 85147 shares (on which dividendremained unpaid or claimed for seven or more consecutive years) held by 382 shareholdersto the demat account of IEPF authority.

-In accordance with the provisions of Investor Education and Protection Fund(Accounting Audit Transfer and Refund) Rules 2016 the Company has alsoplaced on its website www.centuryply.com the information on dividends which remain unclaimed with theCompany as on 4th September 2019 i.e. the date of closure of financial year.
-The information is alsoavailable on the website of the Ministry of CorporateAffairs.
+In accordance with the provisions of IEPF Rules the Company has alsoplaced on its website www.centuryply.com information on dividends which remain unclaimedwith the Company as on the date of closure of financial year.
+The information is alsoavailable on the website of the Ministry of Corporate Affairs.

 The Annexures referred to in this Report containing informationrequired to be disclosed are annexed as under:

 |1 ||Statement containing salient features of the financial statements of subsidiaries/ associate companies/ joint ventures |

 |2 ||Details of Loans Guarantees and Investments |

 |4 ||Particulars of Employees and Managerial Remuneration |

 |7 ||Report on Corporate Social Responsibility |

-|9 ||Particulars of conservation of energy technology absorption and foreign exchangeearnings and outgo
+|9 ||Particulars of conservation of energy technology absorption and foreign exchange earnings and outgo |

 APPRECIATIONS AND ACKNOWLEDGEMENTS

 Your Directors wish to place on record their appreciation for theco-operation and support given to the Company by its customers vendors dealers businessassociates consultants bankers financial institutions auditors solicitors and otherstakeholders during the year.

-The Board would also like to thank the Government and concernedGovernment departments Securities and Exchange Board of India BSE Ltd. National StockExchange of India Ltd. and other Regulatory bodies for their unstinted support provided to the Company.
+The Board would also like to thank the Government and concernedGovernment departments Securities and Exchange Board of India BSE Ltd. National StockExchange of India Ltd. and other Regulatory bodies for their continued support provided tothe Company.

 | ||For and on behalf of the Board of Directors |

 | ||Sajjan Bhajanka |